raosiddharthp/raosiddharthp/README.md

 ## The Autonomous Enterprise Suite

 Most enterprise AI projects solve a local problem.
 An agent here.
 A prediction model there.
-The Autonomous Enterprise Suite is an answer to a different question: **what does it look like when you architect AI at the enterprise level** — from regulatory obligation through agent orchestration through ML engineering through infrastructure, with a single anchor client and a shared governance layer that spans every domain?
+The Autonomous Enterprise Suite seeks to answer a different question: **what does it look like when you architect AI at the enterprise level** — from regulatory obligation through agent orchestration through ML engineering through infrastructure, with a single anchor client and a shared governance layer that spans every domain?

 The Suite is four domain-specific enterprise AI platforms — commercial, financial, procurement, operations — running on a shared GCP data fabric, governed by a unified compliance posture, and surfaced through a cross-domain executive layer.